Round Here (Memphis Bleek song)

-"Round Here" is the first single from Memphis Bleek's third album, M.A.D.E.
-"Round Here" features verses from Southern rappers Trick Daddy and T.I.
-The song was produced by Just Blaze.
-The song peaked at #53 on the Billboard Hot R&B/Hip-Hop Songs chart.
+"Round Here" is a song by American rapper Memphis Bleek, released as the first single from his third studio album, M.A.D.E.
+(2003).
+Produced by Just Blaze, the song features fellow American rappers Trick Daddy and T.I.
+It peaked at number 53 on the Billboard Hot R&B/Hip-Hop Songs chart.

 Song info and music video

-The song's theme is to show that no matter where you are from everyone who lives in the hood has to struggle.
+The song's theme is to show that no matter where you are from everyone who lives in the hood has to struggle.Memphis Bleek: